flores-luis/randomNum/README.md

 ## Description

-This project is about generating a random number
+This project is about generating a random number using:
+- Math (Object)
+- Method
+- Conditionals
+- input
+- Document (object in DOM)

 #### Technologies used